Bankruptcy Can Happen to Anyone

 What are California’s exemptions?

 California has two sets of exemptions laws.
-The exemptions listed in the following hyperlinks are not exhaustive, and you should consult with your attorney about which set of exemptions is right for you.
+You should consult with your attorney about which set of exemptions is right for you.
 Generally, however, one is permitted to be used by anyone and includes the statutory homestead exemption; the other is limited to bankruptcy debtors who elect to use the alternative “bankruptcy-like” exemptions.

 Some of the hurdles a debtor must clear to get a discharge.

 In order to receive a discharge, a debtor: